 Idlewild Park & SoakZone - Laurel Highlands

 It’s always a magnificent day at Idlewild Park, considered to be one of the most beautiful amusement parks in the country.
-Idlewild offers more than 51 unusual rides and attractions, including Raccoon Lagoon, Story Book Forest and SoakZone waterpark.
-For six consecutive years, Idlewild & SoakZone has received the coveted Golden Ticket Award for Best Children's Park by Amusement Today magazine.
-Little ones will especially love to take a trolley ride through Daniel Tiger’s Neighborhood.
+Idlewild offers more than 48 unusual rides and attractions, including Raccoon Lagoon, Story Book Forest, and SoakZone waterpark.
+For nine consecutive years, Idlewild & SoakZone has received the coveted Golden Ticket Award for Best Children's Park by Amusement Today magazine.
+Little ones will love to take a trolley ride through Daniel Tiger’s Neighborhood.
 Idlewild is the first amusement park to introduce this character to young children, which is the first TV series inspired by the original Mister Rogers’ Neighborhood.

 Waldameer & Water World - Pennsylvania’s Great Lakes Region